-To achieve more predictable cash flows and reduce our exposure to downward price fluctuations, we have entered into a number of hedge contracts for approximately 4.5 million Bbls of our crude oil production and 33.8 million MMBtu of our natural gas production from October 2011 through December 2014.
+To achieve more predictable cash flows and reduce our exposure to downward price fluctuations, as of November 11, 2011, we have entered into hedge contracts for approximately 5.3 million Bbls of our crude oil production and 36.2 million MMBtu of our natural gas production for settlement between November 2011 and December 2014.
 We are currently realizing a significant benefit from these hedge positions.
 If future oil and natural gas prices remain comparable to current prices, we expect that this benefit will decline materially over the life of the hedges, which cover decreasing volumes at declining prices through December 2014.
 If we are unable to enter into new hedge contracts in the future at favorable pricing and for a sufficient amount of our production, our financial condition and results of operations could be materially adversely affected.
 For additional information regarding our hedging activities, please see "Management's discussion and analysis of financial condition and results of operations-Commodity derivative financial instruments."